Lubricant: Additives

-Types of lubricants

 In 1999, an estimated 37,300,000 tons of lubricants were consumed worldwide.
 Automotive applications dominate, including electric vehicles but other industrial, marine, and metal working applications are also big consumers of lubricants.
 Although air and other gas-based lubricants are known (e.g., in fluid bearings), liquid lubricants dominate the market, followed by solid lubricants.

 Lubricants are generally composed of a majority of base oil plus a variety of additives to impart desirable characteristics.
 Although generally lubricants are based on one type of base oil, mixtures of the base oils also are used to meet performance requirements.

 Mineral oil

 The term "mineral oil" is used to refer to lubricating base oils derived from crude oil.
 The American Petroleum Institute (API) designates several types of lubricant base oil: